rohitmll/rohitmll/README.md

 ### Hi there!
 I'm Rohit Mall  <img src= "https://media.tenor.com/SNL9_xhZl9oAAAAi/waving-hand-joypixels.gif" width="30" height="30" />
 I'm a JavaScript programmer, a full stack MERN developer, and a tech enthusiast!.
-Proficient in JAVASCRIPT,TYPESCRIPT, REACTJS,REACT NATIVE, NODEJS, MySQL and MongoDB.
+Proficient in JAVASCRIPT, TYPESCRIPT, REACT, REACT NATIVE, NODEJS, MySQL and MongoDB.
 Passionate about implementing and launching new projects.
 Ability to translate business requirements into technical solutions.

 <!--